 - a.
 On the earlier of the following dates for most members: - i.
-The day after the member finishes the active course of treatment that gives him or her the right to continuity of care - ii.
+The day after the member finishes the active course of treatment that gives them the right to continuity of care - ii.
 120 days after the date Moda Health tells the member the contract with the professional provider has ended - b.
 On the later of the following dates for pregnancy care that is in at least the second trimester: - i.
 45 days after the birth - ii.
-As long as the member continues under an active course of treatment, but not later than 120 days after the date Moda Health tells the member the contract with the professional provider has ended
+As long as the member continues under an active course of treatment, but not later than 120 days after the date Moda Health tells the member the contract with the professional provider has ended e.
+The contract with the professional provider has ended for reasons related to quality of care and they have finished any appeal process